jwilson529/oneclickcontent-images/README.txt

 * Initial release of OneClickContent - Images.

 == Upgrade Notice ==

+= 1.1.7 =
+* Fixes nonce verification in thumbnail fetching for improved security.

 = 1.1.5 =
 * Fixes and enhancements to the update system.
 Resolves issues with stale update indicators and transient handling.